-Assumption Approach used to determine values Revenue Average annual growth rate over the five-year forecast period is based on past performance, FY24 budget and management's expectations of future changes in the market.
+Assumption Approach used to determine values Revenue Average annual growth rate over the five-year forecast period is based on past performance, FY25 budget and management's expectations of future changes in the market.
 Case settlement timeframes are based on a combination of historical performance in each respective segment and specific case-by-case analysis.
-The group also assumes that over time, productivity growth and billings growth converge.
-Personal Injury Segment In relation to the PI CGU, long-term average annual growth rates have historically been in excess of 5%.
-The FY24 budget prepared by management incorporates a focus on file velocity improvements and as a result, is forecast to be below trend before normalising in future years to historical averages.
-As a result, it is considered appropriate that based on expectations of future performance, it is reasonable to maintain an annual growth rate of 4.2%.
-New Practice Areas Segment In relation to the NPA CGU, historical average performance has been in excess of an annual growth rate of 10%.
-It is anticipated future growth will primarily be driven from the Class Action business with a number of cases expected to conclude during FY24.
-As a result, it is considered appropriate that based on expectations of future performance, it is reasonable to continue to maintain an annual growth rate of 5.4%.
+The Group also assumes that over time, productivity growth and billings growth converge.
+Personal Injury Segment In relation to the PI CGU, the long-term compound average annual growth rates is considered as a starting point.
+The FY25 budget prepared by management incorporates a focus on improvements and as a result, is forecast to be below trend before normalising in years to historical averages.
+As a result, it is considered appropriate that based on expectations of future performance, it is reasonable to maintain an annual growth rate of 6.7%.
+NPA Segment In relation to the NPA CGU, the long-term compound average annual growth rate is considered as a starting point.
+It is anticipated future growth will primarily be driven from the Class Action business with a number of cases expected to commence from FY25 as well as feeders commencing from the USA and New Zealand in the future.
+As a result, it is considered appropriate that based on expectations of future performance, it is reasonable to continue to maintain an annual growth rate of 10.1%.
 Operating costs Fixed costs of the CGUs, which do not vary significantly with revenue volumes or prices.
 Management forecasts these costs based on the current structure of the business, adjusting for inflationary increases but not reflecting any future restructurings or cost-saving measures.
 The amounts disclosed above are the average operating costs for the five-year forecast period.
 Long-term growth rate This is the weighted average growth rate used to extrapolate cash flows beyond the budget period.
 The rates are consistent with forecasts included in industry reports.
 Pre-tax discount rates Reflect specific risks relating to the relevant segments and the jurisdictions in which they operate.